Frequently Asked Questions (FAQ)

 - Q: I REGISTERED TWICE, CAN I GET ONE REFUNDED?

 - A: Yes.
-If you registered more than once, please forward your full name, contact number, email, and last 4 digits of the card you used to register to the NLAA with a brief explanation.
+If you registered more than once, please forward your full name, contact number, email you used to register to the NLAA with a brief explanation.
 We will follow up on it to get your card refunded for the extra registration fee.
 Once your refund has been approved and processed, it may take up to 5-10 business days for the refund to show up on your credit card.

 - Q: CAN I SEE WHO ELSE HAS REGISTERED?